BatchClayderman/Cryptography-Schemes/README.md

 For developers, this script will check the style of the Python scripts.

-Developers can use ``python generateSchemeLaTeX.py | grep "unofficial"`` to help check the non-unified prompts.
+Developers can use ``echo "" | python generateSchemeLaTeX.py | grep "^Detail: "`` to help check the non-unified prompts.

 ### 1.2 Measurements